golf instruction rotary swing forum golf equipment golf instruction free beginner golf tips one plane golf swing rotary golf swing instruction

 Tiger Woods Golf Swing vs. Chuck Quinton

-Looks Like Tiger - Doesn't Hit Like Tiger!
+Looks Like Tiger - Does it Hit Like Tiger?

 Tiger Woods' golf swing is a swing that is marveled by all.
 We all think to ourselves, "If my swing just looked like his, I'd be on the PGA Tour."
 Let me assure you, you wouldn't!
 How do I know?
 Let's take a look.

 Over the past 6 months, I spent a great deal of time learning Hank Haney's swing methodology that he has taught Tiger Woods.
 I did this primarily to educate myself to become a better instructor, not to become a better player.
 During this time, my golf swing went through a significant metamorphisis that you can see below.
-From the face on view, my swing matches up incredibly well with Tiger's golf swing.
-The down the line view looks different now as I've been working on getting back to my old swing, but from face on, you'll see a lot of similarities.
+From the face on view below, my swing matches up quite well with Tiger's golf swing.

 The interesting thing to note is that while my swing looks a lot like Tiger's, it certainly doesn't hit like Tiger's.
-And that is the focus of this new video.
-The dynamics in the golf swing are what make teh difference between being the best in the world and a decent golfer.
-Sadly, most golf instruction these days is focused solely on learning positions that are actually achieved dynamically in the golf swing.
-In other words, trying to learn certain positions in the golf swing statically is a complete waste of time as they are very dynamic positions that occur in the blink of an eye and can only be achieved by doing the fundmantals in the swing correctly.
-Let's take a look.
+Not that I'm a horrible golfer, I'm a plus 3 handicap at Castle Pines Golf Club in Colorado as the Teaching Professional there..
+But the focus in this video is to demonstrate that static positions are useless without properly performing the movments of the body that create these dynamics.
+The dynamics in the golf swing are what make the difference between being the best in the world and a decent golfer.
+Sadly, most golf instruction these days is focused solely on learning positions that can only be achieved by using the correct muscles in the correct sequence.
+In other words, trying to learn certain positions in the golf swing statically is a complete waste of time as they can only be achieved when you understand how to move your body correctly, which is exactly what the Rotary Swing Tour Learning System is all about.

 1. Tiger Woods - Chuck Quinton Address Position